Store Hours

 Protect Your Garden With Mulch

-Finish your flower bed with mulch and compost.
+Finish it off with mulch and compost.
+Compost enriches the soil so your garden can grow even better.
+It may help foster larger and stronger plants that bear more flowers and fruit.
 Mulch keeps your soil moist and controls weeds.
-Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
 Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Elk River Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your patio or balcony.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Elk River Garden Center, online, or on our mobile app.
 Let's get growing together.

 1385 7th Street East